 2. Eat Enough Protein.
 Most women don’t eat enough protein.
 Women over 40 have increased protein needs.
 And if you’re trying to lose weight (fat), you need even MORE.
 As a baseline, aim for at least 30 grams of protein per meal.
 You may consider an amino acid supplement, to help you reach your protein goals.

 3. Bookend Your Workouts With Protein.
 Protein timing helps improve muscle protein synthesis, repair muscle damage and promotes recovery.

-- Post-workout: To optimize your recovery, eat 30g of protein a with a little bit of carbs about 60 minutes post-workout for optimal muscle protein synthesis and muscle recovery.
+- Post-workout: To optimize recovery, eat 30g of protein a with a little bit of carbs within 30 minutes post-workout for optimal muscle protein synthesis and muscle recovery.
 I like to have a post-workout protein shake with almond milk, berries, avocado, and either some hemp hearts or a handful of nuts (protein + fat + fiber).

 4. Get Adequate Recovery Between Workouts As midlife women, we need intensity in our workouts more than ever (in the right amounts).
 However, we also have a greater need for recovery.
 Schedule your strength sessions 48-72 hours apart to allow for optimal recovery.
 Listen to your body’s feedback on then to push and when to dial it back.

 5. GTF to Sleep (you know the book!): Over 60% of women in perimenopause and beyond report sleep issues.
 Aim to get 7-8 hours every night.
 Sleep is a vital part of recovery, muscle repair, and muscle building.
 It is also during deep sleep cycles that testosterone and growth hormone are released – vital for muscle growth, strength, longevity, and libido!

 Ready to get started but not sure where to begin?
 Let's Chat!